Chapter 1 : One

 Victoire stepped out of the fire, brushing dust and ashes out of her long hair.

 “Weasley!”
-Dunmore stumbled over to Victoire and clapped her on the back.
+Dunmore stumbled over to Victoire and reached up to clap her on the shoulder.
 His graying hair was even messier than usual, and his thin, angular face looked like it had been to Hell and back.
 “Thank Merlin.
 You’re the last one here and we were starting to think…”

 “There’s been another murder,” announced Dunmore to his team, wringing his hands.
 “I’m sure you’ve all seen it in the paper.
 Quentin Dirge, thirty, Junior Assistant to the Minister.
 Though it doesn’t say it in the Prophet, he was found deep in the woods by a group of Muggle hikers.
 It looks like he was killed with the Avada Kedavra, and then ripped to shreds – same as the last two murders.”

 Victoire was almost too worried to be sorry for Quentin Dirge, until she remembered that she had met him on her first day at the Ministry.
 He had helped her find her desk in the Auror office.
 She remembered his kind blue eyes, and felt like crying – but Aurors weren’t supposed to cry.